 Continual assessment and integration of advanced materials, technology and best practices.

 Optimised spaces, materials and energy use, so that projects perform environmentally.

-Creative partnership with mana whenua to embed bicultural narratives and artistic expression
+Creative partnership with mana whenua to embed cultural values, aspirations and narratives.

 Critical research and analysis backed by extensive project experience.

 Architectus is a Toitū carbonzero certified organisation.
 We are committed to sustainable working practices and prioritising our responsibility to safeguarding our planet.
 Our aim is to steadily reduce our operation and business-related carbon emissions each year and offsetting our emissions through Toitū certified credits.

 Architectus was founded in Aotearoa New Zealand in 1986 by Patrick Clifford, Malcolm Bowes and Michael Thomson.
 Alongside our strong association with Architectus Australia, we enjoy ongoing collaborations and joint ventures with clients and design partners.

 Driven by a deep commitment to placemaking, community and sustainability, we have grown an extensive portfolio of award-winning projects across industry sectors.
 From the University of Canterbury Erskine Building in 1996 to the urban design framework for Auckland’s waterfront to Christchurch’s central library Tūranga, we have been privileged to help shape the public and private infrastructure of our cities.